eclipse-ecal/ecal/doc/rst/getting_started/network.rst

 .. hint::
    If you don't have two PCs at your hand or if you are just not interested in inter-machine-communication, just skip this topic.
-   It is not essential for the next tutorials to use cloud communication.
+   It is not essential for the next tutorials to use network communication.

    Of course, you can use a virtual machine (e.g. with VMWare or VirtualBox) as second PC.
    Just add a host-only adapter to your VM.

-Quite often you want data to flow between eCAL nodes on different machines. eCAL can run in two modes, that differ from each other: **local mode** and **cloud mode**.
+Quite often you want data to flow between eCAL nodes on different machines. eCAL can run in two modes, that differ from each other: **local mode** and **network mode**.

-.. _getting_started_cloud_local_mode_vs_cloud_mode:
+.. _getting_started_network_local_mode_vs_network_mode:

-.. list-table:: Local mode vs. cloud mode
+.. list-table:: Local mode vs. network mode
    :widths: 50 50
    :header-rows: 1

    * - Local mode
-     - Cloud mode
+     - Network mode
    * - * Uses localhost (127.0.0.1) for registration (-> e.g. telling others about new topics and subscribing to topics)
      - * Uses Multicast (239.0.0.1) for registration
    * - * Uses shared memory to send actual data to other processes